iter8-tools/iter8/mkdocs/docs/usage/experiment/criteria.md

 template: overrides/main.html
 ---

-# spec.criteria
+# Experiment Criteria

 > `spec.criteria` specifies the metrics used for evaluating versions along with acceptable limits for their values.

-??? example "Sample experiment"
+??? example "Sample experiment with criteria"
     ```yaml
     apiVersion: iter8.tools/v2alpha1
     kind: Experiment